niallpcarroll/walking-galway-history/README.md

 #### Lighthouse
 Lighthouse is a tool created by Google to test a website's performance, accessibility, best practices, SEO and qualification as a progressive web application.

-It gives scores on the usability of the site.
+It gives scores on the usability of the website.
 The test is done for mobile version and desktop version.
 Overall the scores for desktop devices are good, but performance is weaker for mobile devices, most likely due to some images being larger than necessary.

 **The scores for a desktop device:**